Leroymilo/FurnitureFramework/doc/Complex Fields/Light Sources.md

 # How to define Custom Light Sources?

-The `Light Sources` field of a Furniture is a list of Light Sources objects.
+The `Light Sources` field of a Furniture is a directional field containing one or multiple Light Sources and Light Glows.
 See the Example Pack for examples.

-A Light Source object has up to 5 fields:
+Here are the fields of a Light Source or Light Glow:

+## Light Type (required)

+The light type defines if this light is a source (like a vanilla lamp) or a glow (like a vanilla window).
+Note that light sources will only be visible when it's dark outside (night or rain) because they remove the darkness of the screen.
+Light Glows also have a nice feature with obstruction: place a table in front of a window, and you'll see the light glow spill over it, place a column in front of the window and the glow will be cut off (obstructed) by the column.
+The possible values are `Source` and `Glow`.

+## Source Rect (required) (directional)

+The Source Rect is a [Rectangle](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Structures/Rectangle.md), it is the part of the Source Image that will be used to draw this light.

-## Position
+## Position (required) (directional)

-This is the position of the center of the light source on the Furniture **in pixels**.
-This field can be directional.
+This is the position of the center of the light source on the Furniture **in pixels**, from the bottom left corner of the bounding box.

 ## Source Image

-This is the path of the image that will be used for the light, you can provide it yourself in your assets or use one from the game.
+The path to the image that will be used for the light, you can provide it yourself in your assets or use one from the game.
 For example, "Content/LooseSprites/Lighting/indoorWindowLight.png" is used for lamp lights, and "FF/assets/light_glows/window.png" is used for the window glow (it is in the Furniture Framework's assets because I extracted it from the cursors tilesheet).
+If you omit this path, the main texture will be used.

+## Toggle

+This is a boolean value (true or false) that dictates if this light can be turned on and off by clicking on the Furniture.
+If this is set to `true`, the Source Rect of this light will be shifted to the right (by the width of the base source rect) when the Furniture is "on".

-## Mode
+## Time Based

-This defines when the light or glow will be applied, it can be one of 5:
-- `always_on`
-- `when_on`
-- `when_off`
-- `when_dark_out`
-- `when_bright_out`

-"when_on" and "when_off" refer to toggleable Furniture (see [here](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md#Toggle)), and "when_dark_out" and "when_bright_out" will make your light turn on and or off based on the weather and time ("dark out" means night or rainy weather).
+This is a boolean value (true or false) that dictates if this light will change its state depending on the outside light.
+If this is set to `true`, the Source Rect of this light will be shifted down (by the height of the base source rect) when it's dark out (because of night-time or rainy weather).

 ## Radius

 This is a number defining the radius of your light source, it simply scales your light texture (this only applies to light sources, not glows).
+The default value is `2`.

-## Is Glow
+## Color

-This is a boolean field (true or false) to deferentiate between light sources and light glows.
-Light sources will prevent the screen to darken around them at night time or on rainy days, while glows will directly draw their texture in the world.
-For example, lamps use light sources while windows use light glows.
-Light glows are mostly used for Furniture supposed to glow during the day, when there's no dark filter to cancel.
-They also have a nice feature with obstruction: place a table in front of a window, and you'll see the light glow spill over it, place a column in front of the window and the glow will be cut off.
+A way to give a tint to your light source, if you don't want to modify the texture itself.
+The `Color` is the _Name_ of a color, see [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (R, G, B and A are not accepted).
+Defaults to `White` (which will not affect the color of the texture).

 ## Other Info